raphie002/smart-goal-planner/README.md

           ]
        }

    Then, start json-server by running:

       Bash

       json-server --watch db.json --port 3000

    This command starts the JSON server at http://localhost:3000.
 You can access your goals data at http://localhost:3000/goals.

    Start the Frontend Application:

    In a separate terminal window, navigate to your project directory and run the command to start your frontend.

    For simple HTML/CSS/JS (if using a local development server like Live Server):
       Open public/index.html in your web browser, or use a tool like VS Code's "Live Server" extension to serve the public directory.

-      f you used create-react-app or a similar tool:
+   If you used create-react-app or a similar tool:

       Bash

       npm start

    This will typically open your application in your browser at http://localhost:3001 (or another available port).

    Once both servers are running, your Smart Goal Planner application should be accessible in your web browser, displaying your goals and allowing you to interact with them!

   Project Structure (Simplified)
      smart-goal-planner/